 The Resurrection of Pan

+It is an old adage that the gods of an old religion will always become the devils of the new one.
 The Judeo-Christian Devil has been so conflated with various ancient pagan gods that they have become nearly identical in Western consciousness.
 In psychological terms, many centuries of zealous demonization of (and frenzied fig leaf adding to) the pagan roots of Western culture by puritanical Christians has forced these archetypes to become suppressed within our collective psyche, evidenced by C.G.Jung’s famous saying that the gods have become our diseases.

 The image of The Devil of popular imagination is a complex amalgam of ancient pre-Christian gods and daemons, but is borrowed largely from the Greek untamed god of wild nature – the horned, hooved and ithyphallic Pan.
 Now, the myth of the birth or origin of Pan is part of an ancient recurring mythic motif of the lost, hidden or abandoned, child.
-This archetype was revived later in the Romantic period which saw a huge revival of Pan, especially in England, with the publication of Peter Pan: and his tribe of “Lost Boys” dressed in animal skins and living in a wild Neverland – a stand-in for Pan’s native heathen Arcadia and his band of merry, hairy satyrs.
+This archetype was revived later in the Romantic period which saw a huge revival of Pan, especially in England, with the publication of Peter Pan and his tribe of “Lost Boys” dressed in animal skins and living in a wild Neverland – a stand-in for Pan’s native heathen Arcadia and his band of merry, hairy satyrs.

 “…the myth of the birth or origin of Pan is part of an ancient mythic motif of the lost, hidden or abandoned, child.”